Type | Public limited company |

 Website | www |

-The company was founded as Future Publishing in Somerton, Somerset, England, in 1985 by Chris Anderson with the sole magazine Amstrad Action.[3]
-An early innovation was the inclusion of free software on magazine covers; they were the first company to do so.[3]
-It acquired GP Publications so establishing Future US in 1994.[4]
-From 1995 to 1997, the company published Arcane, a magazine which largely focused on tabletop games.[5]
+The company was founded by Chris Anderson as Future Publishing in Somerton, Somerset, England, with the sole magazine Amstrad Action in 1985.[5]
+An early innovation was the inclusion of free software on magazine covers.[5]
+It acquired GP Publications so establishing Future US in 1994.[6]

-Anderson sold Future to Pearson plc for £52.7m in 1994, but bought it back in 1998, with Future chief executive Greg Ingham and Apax Venture Partners, for £142m.[3]
-The company was the subject of an initial public offering in 1999.[6]
-Anderson left Future in 2001.[7]
+Anderson sold the company to Pearson plc for £52.7m in 1994, but bought it back in 1998, for £142 million.[5]
+The company was floated on the London Stock Exchange in 1999.[7]
+Anderson left the company in 2001.[8]

 Future published the official magazines for the consoles of all three major games console manufacturers (Microsoft, Nintendo, and Sony); however PlayStation: The Official Magazine ceased publishing in November 2012, and Official Nintendo Magazine ceased publishing in October 2014.[8][9]